juliewhite44/cloud-task/README.md

     <img src="k6s/static/images/woman.png" alt="Logo" width="500" height="900">
   </a>
 </div>
-We are glad that you are interested in x edition...
+We are glad that you are interested in this year's edition... <br/>
 In this task there are only winners!
 The guaranteed prize are skills that you will acquire during this task, but you can also be one of the Orange Hi-Tech girls!
 To get more info, click on the image above.

 Your general objective is to find out what `k6s` means.
-Let's get started!
+Let's get started! <br/>

 ## First Task
 1. Fork this project to your private github.com repo